linked in pixel

 • Swallowing problems

-Ochsner gastroenterology includes a multidisciplinary care team with extensive specialized training in gastrointestinal diseases and care.
+The Ochsner gastroenterology team has extensive specialized training in gastrointestinal diseases and care.
 The team is made up of advanced care practitioners, dietitians, nursing staff, physicians and surgeons.
 Our specialists frequently collaborate to ensure patients receive the best care possible.
 By combining training and skills in multiple specialized areas of digestive care, we provide exceptional, individualized care for common and rare gastrointestinal diseases.

 Ochsner gastroenterology experts also frequently partner with other Ochsner experts and departments, including: